Koyo-dotcom/Cybersecurity-Journey/Home-Lab/Windows-Server/READMe.md

 - Set up VPN access for remote users
 - Create disaster recovery plan and test it

-## Files in This Repository

-- `README.md` - This file
-- `screenshots/` - Screenshots of setup process

 ## Resources Used

 - Microsoft Documentation